 However, there are situations where it would be reasonable to expect an openable element and these may be categorised as follows:

 For the first two scenarios, the option has always existed to create an openable frame in a door profile to achieve these requirements, often referred to as a technical window.
 The main requirements here are that the product should be fitted with a self-closing device and requires a latched opening mechanism.
 Where the only requirement is for access to the exterior of the building, this should also feature a key locking device controlled by those responsible for the management of the building rather than all users to avoid misuse.
-We are keen to reinforce the point that these products should

 There are products entering the market which can be categorised as openable fire rated windows providing protection up to EI60 (please note that these are very different to smoke vents or AOVs).
 Whilst these can be normally open they must be fitted with a powered, chain driven activator connected to the fire alarm or local detector to ensure that they will move to a closed position in the event of a fire.
 So in theory, simple.